Monarchy of Cambodia

-The monarchy of Cambodia is the head of state of the Kingdom of Cambodia.
-In the contemporary period, the King's power has been limited to that of a symbolic figurehead.
-The monarchy had been in existence since at least 68 AD except during its abolition from 1970 to 1993.
-Since 1993, the King of Cambodia has been an elected monarch, making Cambodia one of the few elective monarchies of the world.
+The monarchy of Cambodia is the constitutional monarchy of the Kingdom of Cambodia.
+The king of Cambodia (ព្រះមហាក្សត្រកម្ពុជា) is the head of state and head of the ruling Royal House of Norodom.
+In the contemporary period, the king's power has been limited to that of a symbolic figurehead.
+The monarchy had been in existence since at least 50 AD except during its abolition from 1970 to 1993.
+Since 1993, the king of Cambodia has been an elected monarch, making Cambodia one of the few elective monarchies of the world.
 The king is elected for life by the Royal Council of the Throne, which consists of several senior political and religious figures.
 Candidates are chosen from among male descendants of King Ang Duong who are at least 30 years old, from the two royal houses of Cambodia (the House of Norodom and the House of Sisowath).

 Role

-Cambodia's constitution, promulgated in 1993 stipulated the king's role as a mainly ceremonial one.
+Cambodia's constitution, promulgated in 1993, stipulated the king's role as a mainly ceremonial one.
 It declared that the king "shall reign, but not govern" as well as being the "symbol of national unity and continuity".

 The king performs important functions of state as required by the constitution.
 This includes but is not limited to: